Argonne-National-Laboratory/neml/doc/sphinx/creep/s_crmo.rst

 922.15      270
 =========== =====

-Because the model is fully parameterized in the C++ implement it must be used with units of MPa, hours, and Kelvin.
+Because the model is fully parameterized in the C++ implementation it must be used with units of MPa, hours, and Kelvin.

 Parameters